UmSenhorQualquer/pyforms/docs/getting-started/multiple-windows.md

 ### Implement the GUI to manage the Person Model.

 Create the file PersonWindow.py and implement the window that will allow us the edit the Person Model.
+This window should inherit from the BaseWidget and Person classes.

 ```python
 import pyforms